Major Spotlight: Religion

 - What type of people would be a fit for the School of Religion?

-There needs to be a love for Jesus, a love for Scripture, and a desire in a church or chaplain or school-setting to teach that.
+There needs to be a love for Jesus, a love for Scripture, and a desire in a church or chaplain or school setting to teach that.
 And I hope that everybody on campus, whatever their major, loves Jesus and wants to follow him.
-Specifically for a theology major who want to work in a local church, you kind of have to have a love for people and decent communication skills.
+Specifically for a theology major who wants to work in a local church, you kind of have to have a love for people and decent communication skills.

 blog comments powered by Disqus